jclehner/nmrpflash/README.md

 If you do have an active firewall, either disable it before running `nmrpflash`, or make sure that incoming packets for port 69 aren't being blocked.

-The device did not respond to `nmrpflash`'s TFTP upload request.
 By default, `nmrpflash` will assign `10.164.183.252` to the target device, while adding `10.164.183.253` to the network interface specified by the `-i` flag.
 You can use `-a` to change the IP address assigned to the target (e.g. if your network is `192.168.1.0/24`, specify a *free* IP address, such as `-a 192.168.1.252`), and `-A` to change the IP address used for the network interface.

-If you have a firewall installed on the computer that is running `nmrpflash` (such as `iptables` or `nftables`), try disabling the firewall before running `nmrpflash` again.

 ###### "Timeout while waiting for CLOSE_REQ."